NikitaDenysenko/rss-backend/README.md

 ## Running the Docker

-To run the Docker, execute the following commands
+To run the Docker, execute the following commands, from the root directory

 ```bash
 cd docker